 - The istio-release repository in GitHub.

-Service mesh deploys an additional router and runs as a parallel routing plane as illustrated in the following diagram:
+Service mesh is deployed with an additional router and runs as a parallel routing plane as illustrated in the following diagram:

-Service mesh currently supports configuring routing weights for app.
+The service mesh enables configuring weighted routing for ingress routes.
 For more information, see Using Weighted Routing (Beta).

 Consider the following when deploying service mesh:

-- It does not have feature parity with the existing routing plane in Cloud Foundry.
+- The Istio Router does not have feature parity with the existing routing plane in Cloud Foundry.

-- It is for deployments with fewer than 20,000 routes.
+- The Istio Router is for deployments with fewer than 20,000 ingress routes.
 At greater scale, it may impact core platform functions.